 Choose a protein shake that is low in calories and high in its protein content and stay away from protein in the rest of your meals if it makes up 25% of your caloric intake for the day by itself (more on that later).

 A big part of counting calories is knowing what ingredients are in your protein powder and the makeup of its nutritional profile.

-A study found that powders containing 20-80 grams of protein reduced hunger by 50 to 65%, meaning that you only really need around 20 grams of protein if your goal is weight loss.
+A study by the National Institute of Health (NIH) found that powders containing 20-80 grams of protein reduced hunger by 50 to 65%, meaning that you only really need around 20 grams of protein if your goal is weight loss.
 Anything else would be excessive.

 What you mix your shake with would be the next most important factor.
 Ideally, water and ice, with maybe a piece of fruit for a little flavor and consistency, is definitely the recommended blend for weight loss.

 You can use dairy or dairy-free milk, but you'll be chalking up more calories if you do.